-Computer Network Protocols (cont) LC High-Level Data Link Control (HDLC) commonly uses the term "frame" to denote units or logs of units of data that are frequently transmitted or transmitted from one station to another, express.
-Each frame on the link must start and end with a flag sequence field (F).
-P SLIP stands for Serial Line Internet Protocol.
-It is a TCP/IP implementation which was described under RFC 1055 (Request for Comments).
-Link Access Procedure (LAP) is basically considered as an ITU family of Data Link Layer (DLL) protocols that are subsets of High-Level Data Link Control (HDLC).
+Computer Network Protocols (cont) Comput er Network Protocols (cont) ASCII ASCII (American Standard Code for Information Interchange) is the standard character encoding used in telecommunications.
+The ASCII repres- entation "ask-ee" is strictly a 7-bit code based on the English alphabet.
+ASCII codes are used to represent alphanumeric data.
+9500 HDLC High-Level Data Link Control (HDLC) commonly uses the term "frame" to denote units or logs of units of data that are frequently transmitted or transmitted from one station to another, express.
+Each frame on the link must start and end with a flag sequence field (F). - EBCDIC EBCDIC (Extended Binary Encoded Decimal Interchange Code) (pronounced "ehb-suh-dik" or "ehb-kuh-dik") is an alphanumeric binary code developed by IBM to run large-scale computer systems. - SLIP SLIP stands for Serial Line Internet Protocol.
+It is a TCP/IP implementation which was described under RFC 1055 (Request for Comments). - LAP Link Access Procedure (LAP) is basically considered as an ITU family of Data Link Layer (DLL) protocols - X.25 PAD X.25 is an International Telecommunication Union Telecommunication Standardization Sector (ITU- T) protocol standard simply for Wide Area Network (WAN) communications that basically describes how the connections among user devices and network devices are established and maintained. - that are subsets of High-Level Data Link Control (HDLC).
 LAP is particularly derived from IBM's System Development Life Cycle (SDLC).
-P Network Control Protocol (NCP) is a set of protocols that are part of Point-to-Point Protocol (PPP). bile Mobile IP is a communication protocol (created by extending the Internet Protocol, IP) that allows a user to move from one network to another using the same her IP address.
-F
+NCP Network Control Protocol (NCP) is a set of protocols that are part of Point-to-Point Protocol (PPP).
+524 Mobile IP Mobile IP is a communication protocol (created by extending the Internet Protocol, IP) that allows a user to move from one network to another using the same her IP address.
+434

 Published 5th January, 2024.
 Last updated 5th January, 2024.
 Page 12 of 15.
-Sponsored by ApolloPad.comEveryone has a novel in them.
-Finish Yours!